FThompson/ElTagCalculatorTutorial/README.md

 The application now knows what actions are available to it, so you can create the remaining view components that perform actions when clicked.

 Create and add an equals button that evaluates the calculator's expression.
-Remember that the first argument to a tag function is the element's attributes, and the second argument is the element contents or inner text, `"="`.
+The first argument to a tag function is the element's attributes, and the second argument is the element contents or inner text, `"="`.

 ```javascript
 const view = [